Abstract independence relations in neostability theory: Notions of witnessing

-($\Leftarrow$) Suppose $(b_i)_{i \in \omega}$ is a sequence as described.
-By \thref{collapse-of-sequences-and-types}, there is a global $M$-$\ind$-free type $q$ extending $\tp(b/M)$ such that $(b_i)_{i \in \omega}$ is a Morley sequence in $q$ over $M$.
-Hence, by definition, $\phi(x,b)$ $\ind$-Kim-divides over $M$. \end{proof} \begin{remark} In upcoming sections, we might for convenience add the assumption that $\ind$ satisfies quasi-strong finite character in order to collapse these two notions of relative Kim-dividing.
-Unless otherwise explicitly noted in the proof, this assumption is not required. \end{remark} \begin{corollary} Suppose $\ind^1$ satisfies existence, monotonicity, right extension, and quasi-strong finite character, and $\ind^2$ satisfies full existence.
-Then $\ind^1$ satisfies the UWP w.r.t. $\ind^2$ iff it satisfies GUWP w.r.t $\ind^2$. \end{corollary} \begin{proof} ($\Leftarrow$) Clear, by \thref{morleys-around}.
+($\Rightarrow$) Suppose $\phi(x,b)$ $\ind$-Kim-divides over $M$.
+So there is some $\ind$-Morley sequence $(b_i)_{i \in \omega}$ over $M$ such that $\{\phi(x,b_i) : i < \omega\}$ is inconsistent.
+By \thref{collapse-of-sequences-and-types}, there is a global $M$-$\ind$-free type $q$ extending $\tp(b/M)$ such that $(b_i)_{i \in \omega}$ is a Morley sequence in $q$ over $M$. \end{proof} \begin{example} In particular, this shows that our definition of Kim-independence in \thref{kim-independence} does, indeed, coincide with the definition in \cite{kaplan2020kim} (which was implicitly assumed in \thref{ind-relations}). \end{example} \begin{corollary} Suppose $\ind^1$ satisfies existence, monotonicity, right extension, and quasi-strong finite character, and $\ind^2$ satisfies full existence.
+Then $\ind^1$ satisfies UWP w.r.t. $\ind^2$ iff it satisfies GUWP w.r.t $\ind^2$. \end{corollary} \begin{proof} ($\Leftarrow$) Clear, since every $M$-indiscernible Morley sequence over $M$ in a global $M$-$\ind$-free extension of $\tp(b/M)$ is in particular $\ind$-Morley over $M$.